Are These Common Rehab Beliefs Holding You Back? Debunking Misconceptions About Pain and Recovery

 For years, the belief was that low back pain was a direct result of an anterior pelvic tilt.
 The idea was that an excessive forward tilt of the pelvis placed strain on the lower back, leading to pain and discomfort.
 While pelvic position could potentially contribute to discomfort, research now tells us that it’s not the sole culprit.

-The Reality: Low back pain is a complex issue influenced by various factors, including biomechanics, prolonged postures, muscle imbalances, and even stress and psychological health.
+Low back pain is influenced by many factors—biomechanics, prolonged postures, muscle imbalances, and even stress and psychological health.
 The idea that simply "fixing" pelvic alignment will resolve low back pain oversimplifies the issue.
-Each person’s experience with pain is unique and must be treated as such.
+Each person’s pain experience is unique, which is why relying on outdated rehabilitation myths can lead to frustration and misunderstanding.

 Misconception 2: Are Weak Glutes and Core Muscles the Cause of Low Back Pain?